sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 The logger will display in real-time the progress of all data transactions.

-Because webbrowsers become slow at about 32&nbsp;000 characters, the logger trims chunks of old log data to stay beneath that number.
+Because webbrowsers become slow at about 32&nbsp;000 characters (18 book pages), the logger trims chunks of old log data to stay beneath that number.
-You can  hit "Copy log" to grab what's in the logger.
+You can  hit "Copy log" to grab what's present in the logger.

 If there's an issue, feel free to send us a [support email](https://theseoframework.com/support/) with the log attached.